-My passive aggressive mother gossiped because she was too scared to speak bluntly and then deal with the fallout.
+My passive-aggressive mother gossiped because she was too scared to speak bluntly and then deal with the fallout.
 Instead of expressing her concerns to my sister, she talked behind her back.
 While this made her feel better at the moment, it didn't solve the problem.
-It was also poor role modelling and made me suspicious and cynical of others.
+It was also poor role-modeling and made me suspicious and cynical of others.

-When passive aggressive folks gossip, they're using you instead of dealing with the problem directly.
-Moreover, they're insulting your integrity by thinking that you have low character and are open to such talk.
-They're hurting you in the long-run by making you less trusting.
+When passive-aggressive folks gossip, they're using you instead of dealing with the problem directly.
+Moreover, they're insulting your integrity by thinking that you have a low character and are open to such talk.
+They're hurting you in the long run by making you less trusting.
 That's why it's essential to your own well-being to shut it down immediately.

 I grew up in a home where my dad often displayed anger, but my mom never did.
 I learned from watching and listening to her that it was a taboo emotion, especially for females.
 It was ugly, unladylike, and to be avoided at all cost.